aqdarahmad/aqdarahmad/README.md

 🔧 Hardware Projects:

-Worked on ALU and BMU design projects.
+currently Working on Updated ALU and BMU design projects.

-Currently designing a CPU .
+My goal is design a new  CPU .

 💡 I am skilled in React,  Flutter, UVM, FPGA, ASIC, PLDs, and experienced in Assembly, VHDL, SystemVerilog, Verilog, Testing, Bug Finding, Circuit Design, and Embedded Systems